YongXian1202/Quiz-App/README.md

 - ChatGPT 3.5

 # My conversation with ChatGPT
-Having ChatGPT to code a weeb application could be a challenge because your commands should have a clear idea on what you want to achieve and a clear design on how you wanted your project to look like as a final product.
+Having ChatGPT to code a web application could be a challenge because your commands should have a clear idea on what you want to achieve and a clear design on how you wanted your project to look like as a final product.
 To view my conversation with ChatGPT, you can click [here](https://chat.openai.com/share/77757824-08d3-4751-b573-0e2eae796ecf) or you can find the link below.
 ```
 https://chat.openai.com/share/77757824-08d3-4751-b573-0e2eae796ecf
 ```